btozer/gmg/README.md

 **Suggestions & bug reporting**

 The best way to open a bug report is to raise an issue on Github.

-If you don't use Github, you can send a bug report to: btozer@ucsd.edu

 Please use the subject line: